thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 addresses the distribution of trust anchors and not end entity certificates or certificates of subordinate CAs.

+Trust-anchor lifecycle management is central to IoT certificate profiles.
+IoT devices, especially in industrial deployments, often remain in service for many years and may operate in environments where physical access is expensive or impossible.
+A certificate profile that assumes static trust anchors for the entire device lifetime makes algorithm transitions, CA rollover, manufacturer changes, and incident response significantly harder.

 As an alternative, certificate management protocols like CMP and EST have also offered ways to update trust anchors.
 See, for example,
 {{Section 2.1 of ?RFC7030}} for an approach to obtaining CA certificates